Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/west-workspace.md

 ---
 # West Workspace

-The **West Workspace** is a folder with the **.west** subdirectory and west manifest repository in it.
-It indicates to location to clone the Zephyr sources as well as the module and application projects.
+The **West Workspace** is a folder that contains the **.west** subdirectory and the west manifest repository.
+It specifies the location to clone the Zephyr sources, as well as the module and application projects.
 The West Workspace is created using **west init** and populated using **west update**.

 For more information about west workspaces and its topology, please refer the Zephyr Project [documentation](https://docs.zephyrproject.org/latest/develop/west/workspaces.html).